Your company has decided to implement a suite of engagement tools for its website. Exciting, right?

 To help you navigate the realm of digital engagement and ease you into working with commenting sections, we’ve put together a helpful guide of trusted tips and industry best practices.

-Before we jump in, let’s talk engagement.
-Anyone working with digital channels probably hears this word a lot.
+Before we jump in, let’s talk about engaging an online community.
+Anyone working with digital channels probably hears the word “engagement” a lot.
 So, what exactly is it?
 Some define it as a goal.
 Think number of followers, likes and shares you receive from tweeting out one article versus another.

 But engagement is more than a metric.
 According to Viafoura’s product director, Daniel Seaman, it is the “expression of appreciation by your audience for the content and experiences that you are providing them.”